 2. Decide how you’ll purchase the car

-Once you know the buyout price, you need to decide whether you’ll pay cash or finance the remaining amount.
+Once you know the car lease buyout price, you need to decide whether to pay cash or finance the remaining amount.
 Paying cash is the simplest route you can take.
-You’ll transfer the funds to the leasing company and then they’ll mail you the title and registration.
+You’ll transfer the funds to the leasing company, and then they’ll mail you the title and registration.

 If you need to finance the vehicle, you’ll need to shop around so you can find the best deal possible.
 Make sure they understand you want a lease buyout loan, not a regular auto loan.

-Once you find several good options, you should apply with multiple lenders and see what they offer you.
-Most lenders will do a soft pull on your credit, so this won’t damage your credit score.
+Once you find several good options, you should apply with multiple online lenders and see what they offer you.
+Most lenders will do a soft pull on your credit report, which won’t damage your credit score.
 You should choose the lender that offers the lowest APR and most favorable repayment terms.

 3. Close on the loan

-Once you’ve worked out the payment details, you’re ready to close on your loan.
-Your lender and local DMV can advise you on how to have the title transferred.
+Once you’ve worked out the payment details, you’re ready to close on your car loan.
+Your lender and local DMV can advise you on how to transfer the title.
 But if you take out an auto loan, the title will remain in the lender’s name until it’s paid off.

-Depending on your financial situation, a lease buyout could be a good option for you.
+Depending on your financial situation, an auto lease buyout could be a good option for you.
 The best way to find out is to run the numbers and explore your options.
 You may find that it makes more sense to lease a different vehicle.

-Keep in mind that a lease buyout does tend to come with higher fees and taxes.
-Make sure you do your homework and negotiate on pricing and terms whenever possible.
+Keep in mind that lease buyout loans tend to come with higher fees and taxes.
+So make sure you do your homework and negotiate pricing and loan terms whenever possible.